-The Story So Far-

 A year has passed since then.

 S.H.I.E.L.D (Strategic Homeland Intervention, Enforcement and Logistics Division) – Founded to combat technologically advanced threats on world security (specifically the menace of Hydra), S.H.I.E.L.D. has, throughout the years, remained on the front lines fighting terrorism and extraterrestrial menaces as an international intelligence agency.
 Led by Nick Fury.
+UPDATE: After the resounding success of the Archangel Initiative in repelling HYDRA, SHIELD is riding a public relations high equal to that of their popularity with the first Avengers Initiative.

 Xavier Institute for Higher Learning - A preparatory school in Westchester, New York, the Xavier Institute is a safe haven for any mutant adolescents - or even adults - who feel the need to take refuge, learn to hone their own genetic abilities, and learn to manage themselves in social environments around other humans and mutants.
 Led by Headmaster Warren Worthington III.
+UPDATE: In the face of the HYDRA threat, the X-Men reunited for the first time in two years at the Second Battle of New York.
+The team's future is looking to be at its most solid since their shattering defeat at Las Vegas.

 The Brotherhood of Mutants – An increasingly public, but still enigmatic, organization of mutants organized to promote, at the very least, mutant equality, if not outright leadership over society.
 Their members are often outcasts from society due to their mutant status.
 They fight against the abuse and hatred of mutant-kind in all its forms, by whatever means necessary.
 Led by Dominik Lord.

 HYDRA - HYDRA is a criminal organization dedicated to the achievement of world domination through terrorist and subversive activities on various fronts, resulting in a fascist New World Order.
 Its extent of operations is worldwide; always attempting to elude the ongoing counter-espionage operations by S.H.I.E.L.D.
 At its height, HYDRA was the most extensive, powerful, and dangerous such organization in history.
 Led by Red Skull.
+UPDATE: After a final pitched battle with the forces of SHIELD and the resurgent X-Men, Red Skull has been killed.
+HYDRA is battered and broken, and what remains of the organization is now led by a splinter cabal that includes Ophelia Sarkissian, the Viper, and the resurrected Howard Stark amongst its members.

 ??? - A mysterious splinter organization headed up by Norman Osborn, CEO of Oscorp.
 One of its operatives is Daken Akihiro, Wolverine’s eldest trueborn son and world-famous assassin, revived from near-death by mysterious means.
 Nothing else is known of their influence or agenda at this point in time.